-Similar to the stretch south of Grand Avenue, the medians would allow through-traffic and left turns at every other block (likely at Selby, Laurel and Portland), while providing pedestrian refuge and blocking through-traffic and left turns at alternate blocks (likely at Hague and Ashland).
-No parking along Snelling would be lost as a result of the median installation.
+Similar to the stretch south of Grand Avenue, the medians allow through-traffic and left turns at every other block (likely at Selby, Laurel and Portland), while providing pedestrian refuge and blocking through-traffic and left turns at alternate blocks (likely at Hague and Ashland).
+No parking along Snelling was lost as a result of the median installation.

 St. Paul Healthy Transportation for All

-This initiative aims to support the creation of an environmentally sound and economically efficient multimodal transportation system that will be equitable and improve public health.
+This initiative aimed to support the creation of an environmentally sound and economically efficient multimodal transportation system that will be equitable and improve public health.
 UPDC continues to be active in this group, participating in and facilitating dialogues between city staff, politicians, advocates, and other District Councils.

 UPDC is consistently involved in efforts to enhance our streetscape for people who walk and improve compliance with laws that protect pedestrian safety.
 In Minnesota, every intersection is a crosswalk, and vehicle drivers must yield to pedestrians at any intersection!
 (Minnesota Statutes § 169.21)

 On March 17th, UPDC kicked off a series of pedestrian safety events as part of the new Stop for Me campaign.
 Stop For Me is a yearlong effort to improve safety for people who use St. Paul’s sidewalks and cross our streets.
 The campaign is organized by St. Paul’s 17 District Councils, St. Paul Smart Trips, and the St. Paul Police Department.